lesommer/oocgcm/doc/why-xarray-and-dask.rst

 ===========================

-oocgcm is a pure Python package built on the top of xarray_, which itself integrates dask_ to support streaming computation on large datasets that don’t fit into memory.
+oocgcm is a pure Python package built on the top of xarray_, which itself integrates dask.array to support streaming computation on large datasets that don’t fit into memory.
 Why have we choosen to use xarray_ and dask_ ?

 .. _xarray: https://github.com/pydata/xarray